Avanade/DevOpsHOL/ui-testing/README.md

    - MSTest.TestAdapter
    - Selenium.Support
    - Selenium.WebDriver
-   - Selenium.WebDriver.ChromeDriver **Version: (79.0.3945.3600)**
+   - Selenium.WebDriver.ChromeDriver **Version: (87.0.4280.8800)**
    - System.Configuration.ConfigurationManager

 1. Ensure the Selenium Chrome driver executable is copied to the output during publish.
-Also make sure that the testproject is using .NET Core 2.2.
 To do this: double click on the **FunctionalTests** and the FunctionalTests.csproj will be opened:
     - Add the following PropertyGroup:
         ```xml
         <PropertyGroup>